onflow/atree/README.md

 The Atree library is licensed under the terms of the Apache license.
 See [LICENSE](LICENSE) for more information.

+Logo is based on the artwork of Raisul Hadi licensed under Creative Commons.

 Copyright © 2021 Dapper Labs, Inc.